 What causes toenail thickening?

-There are many potential causes of toenail thickening, including: fungus infection, psoriasis, eczema, injury (including nail trauma), inadequate blood supply to the toes (peripheral arterial disease), and cancer.
+There are many potential causes of toenail thickening, including fungus infection, psoriasis, eczema, injury (including nail trauma), the inadequate blood supply to the toes (peripheral arterial disease), and cancer.

 Caring for your toenails is important to maintain foot health.
 To keep your nails healthy: